aravindhm/deep-goggle/README.md

 Experiments from the paper
 --------------------------

 To run the experiments used for our publication and replicate their results please follow the instructions below

 Get the images

 Download/soft link the imagenet validation images into experiments/data/imagenet12-val Download/soft link the stock abstrack images into experiments/data/stock

 Compile ihog, vlfeat and matconvnet as per the instructions given at their respective webpages.

 ihog: http://web.mit.edu/vondrick/ihog/

 matconvnet: http://www.vlfeat.org/matconvnet/

 vlfeat: http://www.vlfeat.org/

-For any of the cases below you need to run the following in matlab
+I) CNN experiments - qualitative results

     cd experiments;
-    experiment_setup;

-I) Experiment for a single reconstruction across all layers of

     experiment_cnn;

-See the results in data/results/ #TODO - List of the files relevant here TODO - Add experiment_xxx files here as and when they are documented.
+This might run for several hours and generate a lot of matlab figures.
+Each figure contains the images used in the paper.

+II) HOG, HOGle, DSIFT experiments - qualitative results

+    cd experiments;
+    experiment_shallow;

+Same as before, it will generate matlab figures with the required images.

 Setting up and running your own networks
 ----------------------------------------